jjmchew/jjmchew.github.io/RB129/assessmentNotes.md

 - [ ] can subclass invoke private methods?
 Is this access inherited (how many levels?)
 - [ ] review definitions of encapsulation, inheritance
 - [ ] review - Why OOP?
+- [ ] is 'super' a 'keyword'?  or a method?
+What is it?